tes/infra-sftp/README.md

 By default your data is shared as standard Docker volumes.
 If you are unsure of what this means or simply have other needs I recommend you read the next section: **"Storing your data"**.

 ##Storing your data##
+###Storing data in SFTP container###

+    docker run --name some-sftp -e SFTP_TEST=true -P -d asavartzeth/sftp

+This will create a directory inside the container in which all files will be stored.
+You should not try to mount external volumes when using this option.

 ###Storing data in a data volume container###

     docker run --name sftp-data -v /data/sftp tianon/true